DFE-Digital/apply-for-qualified-teacher-status/app/views/static/accessibility.md

 ## Enforcement procedure

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
-If you’re not happy with how we respond to your complaint, [contact the Equality Advisory and Support Service (EASS)](https://www.equalityadvisoryservice.com/).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
+If you're not happy with how we respond to your complaint, [contact the Equality Advisory and Support Service (EASS)](https://www.equalityadvisoryservice.com/).

-## Technical information about this service’s accessibility
+## Technical information about this website's accessibility

-The TTRD is committed to making Apply for qualified teacher status (QTS) in England accessible, in accordance with the [Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/952/contents/made).
+The Department for Education is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 ## Compliance status

-This service is fully compliant with the [Web Content Accessibility Guidelines (WCAG) 2.2 (level AAA)](https://www.w3.org/TR/WCAG22/).
+This website is fully compliant with the WCAG version 2.2 AA standard.

 ## Preparation of this accessibility statement

-This statement was prepared on 10 April 2024.
+This statement was prepared on 28 October 2025.

-This service was last tested on 4 April 2024.
-The test was carried out by the DfE Business Engagement and Accessibility Team.
+This website was last tested on 13 October 2025.
+The test was carried out by DesignOps - Internal DfE Team

+We used this approach to deciding on a sample of pages to test, Internal Audit

+Accessibility statement version: 20250409_10